 In 2013-14 with Freeman at the helm, Dana Lee ’17 qualified for the NCAA Championship in the long jump in both the indoor and outdoor seasons.
 Lee was the first indoor national qualifier since 2009 and earned All-America honors at the outdoor meet by finishing seventh.
 It marked W&L's first All-American since 2009.

-Freeman comes to W&L after serving as an assistant track & field coach and director of student-athlete support services at Ashland University for the last three years.
+Freeman came to W&L after serving as an assistant track & field coach and director of student-athlete support services at Ashland University for three years.

 While at Ashland, Freeman served as a mentor for the long jump, triple jump, high jump and combined events athletes, helping lead the men’s program to one conference title and three NCAA Division II National Runner-up finishes.
 The women’s program also finished in the Top 5 at the NCAA Championships.
 Additionally, Ashland athletes won 17 individual conference championships, while receiving 12 All-America citations and breaking seven school records.

 Freeman was also responsible for recruitment of student-athletes for the jumping events and assisted in every facet of the day-to-day operations of the track & field program.
 She also handled the department’s ticket sales for football and assisted with the scholarship monitoring for the entire athletic department and served on the athletic financial aid committee.
 She also served as faculty advisor to the Student-Athlete Advisory Committee for two years.

 Prior to arriving at Ashland, Freeman served as an assistant track & field coach at Roanoke College for the 2009-10 school year, helping the Maroons’ women’s program to ODAC Championships in both the indoor and outdoor seasons.